Nutrition Consultant Training Program - 700 hours

 Also available via Distance Learning - up to 30 months

-A supervised internship allows students to gain experience in venues such as a health practitioner's office, spa, community center, health club, school, and beyond.
+A supervised practicum allows students to gain experience in venues such as a health practitioner's office, spa, community center, health club, school, and beyond.
 Students will use the skills they have learned in their training - writing, presenting, client consultation, research, menu planning, etc. to guide them in selecting their specific areas of interest.
-During the internship students work in the field, establishing valuable professional connections and partnerships.
+During the practicum students work in the field, establishing valuable professional connections and partnerships.

 Classes are 3.5 hours in length and meet on average five times per month.
 Students should plan to spend as much time on homework and individual study as they spend in the classroom.